xlab-ub/mlmodelscope-api/README.md

 This repository provides the main parts of the MLModelScope API

+## Running

+To run a local version of the API you will need to have Docker and Docker Compose installed.
+The following command will build the latest API image and run it alongside the other necessary system components:

+`docker compose up -d --build`

+The additional components launched are:

+* RabbitMQ - message queue providing communication between the API and ML agents
+* PostgreSQL - the database
+  * The database is initialized from the file `docker/data/c3sr-bootstrap.sql.gz`
+* Companion - assists in cloud storage uploads, see below for details
+* Traefik - reverse proxy, see below for details
+* Consul - service discovery
+* A suite of services to support monitoring with Prometheus/Grafana

 ## Deployment

 The `DOCKER_REGISTRY` environment variable must be set to build or pull